trinodb/trino/presto-docs/src/main/sphinx/admin/resource-groups.rst

 ===============

-Resource groups place limits on resource usage, and can enforce queueing policies on queries that run within them or divide their resources among sub-groups.
+Resource groups place limits on resource usage, and can enforce queueing policies on queries that run within them, or divide their resources among sub-groups.
 A query belongs to a single resource group, and consumes resources from that group (and its ancestors).
 Except for the limit on queued queries, when a resource group runs out of a resource it does not cause running queries to fail; instead new queries become queued.
 A resource group may have sub-groups or may accept queries, but may not do both.

-The resource groups and associated selection rules are configured by a manager which is pluggable.
+The resource groups and associated selection rules are configured by a manager, which is pluggable.
 Add an ``etc/resource-groups.properties`` file with the following contents to enable the built-in manager that reads a JSON config file: